-The DA Strecker Property is in the Delta Zone on Upper Roberts Island along to the San Joaquin River on the eastern side of the property just west of the City of Lathrop.
+The Jaques Willow Glen Property is on Upper Roberts Island east of Middle River and west of the City of Lathrop in the Delta Zone.
 The conservation easement will cover the existing agricultural lands that will continue to be farmed and include various enhancements to serve as mitigation for prior development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.